Meet Our Wonderful Team

 Dr Ross Marshall has worked in the power and water industry for many years leading teams involved in EIA, SEA, catchment management and corporate governance.
 Until recently he was an Executive Director within the Environment Agency with responsibility for the production and corporate governance of all the Agency’s EIA & SEA activities relating to its Flood Risk Management, Water Management and River Basin Management Plans.
 Ross has close associations with several UK Universities either as a Visiting Professor, lecturer or student mentor and has a strong interest in environmental leadership, strategic decision-making, climate change adaptation and the application of eco-system services in the protection of water systems.

 He is the owner of Leading Green, a strategy consultancy helping organisations align their sustainability strategy with business strategy, to ensure the design, delivery and operation of sustainable infrastructure and assets.

 Terry joined the Board of Trustees in January 2015.
 He is a recently retired Environmental Lawyer who originally worked for Anglian Water before becoming Head of Legal Services for the Anglian Region of the NRA (now Environment Agency).
 He left the Regulator in the early 1990’s to establish his own independent Law Firm, where he specialised in all aspects of Water Legislation in particular Water Resources and Flood Defence.
 He is the author of several specialist legal textbooks.

-Terry is actively involved with his Community in Nettleham where he lives; he is a member of the Parish Council.
+Terry is actively involved with his community in Nettleham where he lives.
 He is also a keen sportsman and follows most sports (other than motor racing!).